Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Methods and Models

 \paragraph*{Parameter Learning}

-In addition to assimilating probabilities of SEIHRD states, we can in principle learn about parameters in the reduced master equation model (\ref{e:master_eq}), for example: \begin{itemize} \item Individual partial and time-dependent transmission rates $\beta_{i}$; \item Individual inverse latent periods $\sigma_i$; \item Individual inverse durations of infectiousness $\gamma_i$ and hospitalization $\gamma_i'$; \item Individual hospitalization rates $h_i$ and mortality rates $d_i$ and $d_i'$; \item Exogenous infection rates $\eta_i$. \end{itemize} We have not fully explored the efficacy of learning about all these different parameters from data.
+In addition to assimilating probabilities of SEIHRD states, we can in principle learn about parameters in the reduced master equation model (\ref{e:master_eq}), for example: \begin{itemize} \item Individual partial and time-dependent transmission rates $\beta_{i}$; \item Individual inverse latent periods $\sigma_i$; \item Individual inverse durations of infectiousness $\gamma_i$ and hospitalization $\gamma_i'$; \item Individual hospitalization rates $h_i$ and mortality rates $d_i$ and $d_i'$; \item Exogenous infection rates $\eta_i$. \end{itemize} We have not fully explored the efficacy of learning about the different parameters from data.
 For now, we include only the partial transmission rates $\beta_i$, the inverse latent periods $\sigma_i$, and the durations of infectiousness $\gamma_i$ and hospitalization $\gamma'_i$ in the DA, all with the priors stated above.
-Figure~\ref{fig:param_posterior} shows the prior distributions of the parameters at the beginning of the epidemic. and the posterior distributions as the epidemic evolves and the network model learns about the parameters.
+Figure~\ref{fig:param_posterior} shows the prior distributions of the parameters at the beginning of the epidemic, as well as the posterior distributions as the epidemic evolves and the network model learns about the parameters.
 The results show that the DA does not refine the prior estimates of the parameters.
+When priors were not initially centered on the true values, they remained biased during the simulation.
+Further investigations focusing, for example, on learning statistical averages of parameters rather than individual node-per-node parameters would be beneficial.

 The hospitalization rates $h_i$ and mortality rates $d_i$ and $d_i'$ are fixed at the same values as in the stochastic surrogate-world simulation (Table~\ref{tab:hospitalization_death_rates}).
 We assume the exogenous infection rates $\eta_i$ to be equal to the partial transmission rates $\beta_i$, and we estimate the probability of an edge of node $i$ being active as